June 25, 1967:

 With the World Cup set to start tomorrow, I recommend that you take a minute to review my list of World Cup Dos and Don’ts.
 Though written in 2002, they are every bit as relevant to to this year’s tournament.

-Or maybe I’m just in a good mood today…some say that the Blues X’s “She Said” was the best video ever made.
+Or maybe I’m just in a good mood today…some say that the Blues X’s “She Said” is the best video in the history of videos, and they have their reasons.
 Anyway, I always thought the Butthole Surfers’ last (or at least most recent; they still live and may yet rock again) album Weird Revolution was underrated.
 Actually the Butthole Surfers on the (w)hole were underrated—it was the name, I think.
 They were one of the few to proudly carry the psychedelic freak flag into the 80s and 90s, though despite the long hair they were the opposite of hippies.
 (Gibby Haynes was an accounting major, you know.)

 Well, no time for an in-depth consideration of the Buttholes today; when I finally build my museum they will have their own wing, though you will have to sign a waiver before entering.
 Instead, this video for “The Shame of Life.”
 I absolutely love this song, though it is clearly an attempt to follow up on their fluke trip-hop hit “Pepper.”
 Like their fellow-travelers Ween, the Buttholes always win the tug of war with whatever genre they dabble in, always emerge unscathed from whatever depth to which they sink; as the Trouser Press Record Guide put it, “they just like it down there.”